Summary

 Quantifying Benefits: Numbers Attract Readers

 When you use numbers to quantify the benefits, you make them real.
-Numbers provide a tangible and instantly understandable glimpse into the value that awaits.
+Numbers provide a tangible and instantly understandable glimpse into the value that awaits, giving the headline credibility.

 Data-Driven Headlines: Combining Facts with Benefits